Where are these products implemented?

 How hot can these tools get?

 The exact range of heat that each tool offers varies greatly from one tool to the next.
-Some tools may offer 1000°F or 540°C while others heat guns and torches may offer 500°F or 260°C. This is done so as different applications call for different amounts of heat and as such, different heat guns and torches.
+Some tools may offer 1200°F or 648°C, while other heat guns and torches may offer 500°F or 260°C. This is done because different applications call for different amounts of heat and, as such, different heat guns and torches.
 So, in order to get the proper tool for your task, you will need to know what each tool can offer.
-You can find that information on our spec sheet which is located (here).
+You can find that information on our spec sheet, which is located (here).
 Although each tool varies in how much heat it can produce, the highest heat from any tool here is 2500°F or 1300°C.

-Heat guns and torches are designed to handle an impressively large number of tasks.
-More so than any other category of tools out there.
-Between the two types of tools, the tasks that they can perform include soldering, pinpoint heating, removing surface components, repairing vinyl, shrinking heat shrink, spot drying, activating adhesives, bending plastics, defrosting, forming plastics, drying, curing, gluing, softening materials, and even stripping paint.
-So, you can see by that list that these are some of the most versatile tools you will find on the market.
+Torches are designed to handle an impressively large number of tasks.
+More so than many category of tools out there.
+When it comes to torches, the tasks that they can perform include soldering, pinpoint heating, removing surface components, and even forming plastics.
+So, you can see by that list that these torches are some of the most versatile tools you will find on the market.
+They are commonly employed in field service project as they are small enough to fit into a pocket.
+Additionally, they are lightweight, built for durability, and extremely easy to use.